 But the American influence is not just a question of shopping.
 Lots of Canadians drive American cars, and cars are almost as important in Canada as they are in the USA.
 There is television too.
-While Quebecers tend towatch their own Frenchlanguage TV stations, English-speaking Canadians have a choice between local English-speaking channels, national programmes from CBC, and dozens of American channels brought to them by cable or satellite.
-Unless they specifically want to watch local stations, they're just as likely to tune in to one of the big American channels as Canadian they channel. are to Я Perhaps it is not surprising if some Canadians are afraid that their country will soon be just like another part of the USA.
+While Quebecers tend towatch their own French-language TV stations, English-speaking Canadians have a choice between local English-speaking channels, national programmes from CBC, and dozens of American channels brought to them by cable or satellite.
+Unless they specifically want to watch local stations, they're just as likely to tune in to one of the big American channels as they are to a Canadian channel.

+Perhaps it is not surprising if some Canadians are afraid that their country will soon be just like another part of the USA.
 If, one day, Quebec becomes independent, many Canadians fear that the rest of Canada could break up.
 Perhaps that's an exaggeration; many Canadians feel it is a real risk.

-LONDON AND ITS PLACES OF INTEREST
+11. LONDON AND ITS PLACES OF INTEREST